jht9629-nyu/CaptureRecorder/README.md

 >> delete unused CameraPreviewView.swift
 >> rename from MovieRecorder to CaptureRecorder
->> created new project and copy source files
+>> created new project and copied source files

 >> need fix permissions: